prepared for success

 Honors Scholars and Their Scholarships

-- a community of gifted, highly motivated learners who engage in projects collaboratively.
+- a community of gifted, highly motivated learners who work collaboratively.

-These classes are taught by EMU’s most accomplished faculty and invite collaboration and innovation, pulling professors and students together in deep exploration of a topic.
+Honors classes are taught by EMU’s most accomplished faculty and invite collaboration and innovation, pulling professors and students together in deep exploration of a topic.
+The curriculum functions as an academic minor that includes course work, experiential components, foreign language study, and a capstone project.

 Honors scholarships are granted to first-year students at time of acceptance into EMU; eligibility is based on a sliding scale that takes high school GPA and standardized test scores (SAT or ACT) into account.
 To determine your eligibility for an honors scholarship, use the EMU Cost of Attendance Estimator.
 Full engagement in the honors program (programming in addition to the scholarship) is available to those who maintain a GPA of 3.6 and opt into the program their sophomore year.